MusicalPatterns/main/README.md

 You don’t need to use the `new` script for a new pattern within an existing pattern repo, only for new pattern repos.

-`make service-ripple msg="new wave"`
+`make propagate msg="new wave"`

+The omnicommand.
-Begins with the `cli` and working its way through the stack of services up to the `lab`.
+Begins with the `cli` and works its way through the stack of services up to the `lab`.
 Each stop it updates dependencies, commits, pushes, and publishes.
-Everything but deploying the app.
+Then it combs over each pattern, updating them, committing, pushing, and publishing.
+Then it updates the lab with the updated patterns, deploys it, and ships one last time.
+Then it ships the whole `main` project.
+Expect this to take a pretty long time.

 `make setup`